 And, just as your appetite has been whetted by those elephants, it’s time to head to Etosha.

 On the way: You’ll be driven to the airstrip for a 1hr 25 minute flight from Mowe Bay to Ondangwa.
 After a refuel, it’s a half hour flight to the eastern side of Etosha.
-A drive to the lodge.
+A drive to your luxury safari lodge.
 A chance to unwind and get ready to watch the wild world.

 *All game drives included with lodge guides in open safari vehicles